- On March 13, 2015

 Spring arrives slowly here in Minnesota.
 We’ve been getting a taste of spring the past few days, and it is delicious.
 It never lasts in March, but we enjoy every moment when it’s here.
 And it puts me in the mood to think about warm weather wear.

-Spring is all about newness; it makes you want to throw off the woolens and down coat and look fresh and bright, just like what’s beginning outside.
+Spring is all about newness.
+Spring makes you want to throw off the woolens and down coat and look fresh and bright, just like what’s beginning outside.
 It’s a time to look with clear eyes at your warm weather wardrobe and ask, “Does it make me feel great?
 Does it reflect what I want my personal style to be?”

-Pairing items from your existing wardrobe in new ways and adding just one or two new key items or accessories can make outfits feel brand new and exciting to wear.
+Pairing items from your existing wardrobe in new ways can be exciting.
+Adding just one or two new key items or accessories can make outfits feel brand new too.
 Two trends for spring this year to try are denim all over and floral prints.
 Neither of these are new things, but how they’re presented this season feels contemporary and fresh.
 And they are classic, which appeals to me and to many of my clients – I want to feel current, but not buy a bunch of clothes that will be out of style in a year.
 And these may be items you already have in your wardrobe.

 First the denims.
 For a long time, it was passé to wear denim with denim – you were considered a cowboy wannabe.
 Now it’s all about the denim on denim!
 To avoid the cowboy look, pair two different washes together, like a dark wash jacket with a lighter jean, or a chambray shirt with a dark wash jean.
 Or pair any blue wash with another color denim jean – white is a particularly lovely contrast.